oxyo/oa-h-sensor/README.md

 It use [Ciseco XRF wireless RF radio UART serial data module][] to communicate with Open Automation Center

 This simple device can measure air hummidity up to 3% precission.
+Also provided option to connect SHARP dust sensor to measure dust conncentration in air.

 Arduino firmware, schematics and board files provided.